 Toyota Corolla review - Reliability and safety

-Traditionally, one of the best reasons to buy a Toyota has been reliability – and customers who voted in our 2020 Driver Power satisfaction survey seemed to agree.
-The Corolla finished in 7th place out of 75 cars, with only 7% of customers reporting an issue with their car.
-There was positive feedback for ride and handling and running costs, although the infotainment system didn't score highly.
+Traditionally, one of the best reasons to buy a Toyota has been reliability – and customers who voted in our 2021 Driver Power satisfaction survey seemed to agree.
+The Japanese manufacturer finished in 5th place out of 29 car makers in the Best brands poll, while the Corolla placed 32nd out of 75 cars.

 The Toyota Corolla received a five-star Euro NCAP rating in 2019, with strong scores for adult and child occupant safety (95 and 84%, respectively).
 Pedestrian safety also fared well with a mark of 86%.
 There’s an impressive list of on-board safety equipment as standard, including automatic headlights, adaptive cruise control, reversing camera, lane departure warning and Toyota’s lane trace system, plus a driver attention alert system.